-Busy schedules, an active lifestyle, visiting family and friends during the weekends - last year you really didn't have the time or opportunity to go to a yoga class.
+Busy schedules, an active lifestyle, visiting family and friends during the weekends - you really didn't have the time or opportunity to go to a yoga class...yet!

 Let's approach these, one by one, so that you can make appropriate choices for yourself as you pursue this new incredible journey.

-Actually, Yoga can do many things for you.
+There are many health benefits of yoga.
 Ask yourself a question: what do you need in your life right now?
 Perhaps you need more flexibility and mobility in your body.
 Over the years, maybe you've become less active and more sedentary.
 Engaging in a moving yoga practice will bring back the mobilization in your body that you once had.
 Have you had a recent injury and need a safe and healthy way to ease your body back into healing?
 Yes, certain styles of Yoga are specifically designed to help heal the body after an injury, a surgery, or even relieve chronic pain.

 Related article: Types of yoga